seckinadali/telco-churn-prediction/README.md

 - Model development with threshold tuning for different business objectives
 - Feature importance analysis with multiple techniques (XGBoost, SHAP, Linear SVC)

+## Development Approach

+This project follows a deliberate two-phase development methodology:

+### 1. Exploration & Analysis (Notebooks)
+The Jupyter notebooks contain all experimental work including:
+- Data exploration and visualization
+- Multiple model comparisons and class imbalance techniques
+- Hyperparameter tuning experiments
+- Detailed visualizations and rationale for decisions

+### 2. Production Implementation (Modular Code)
+The Python modules implement only the final, optimized approaches:
+- Focused on the best-performing models (XGBoost and Linear SVC)
+- Streamlined preprocessing with decisions already made
+- Efficient implementation without experimental components
+- Production-ready code with proper logging and error handling

+This separation creates a codebase that maintains both comprehensive documentation of the analysis process (notebooks) and clean, maintainable implementation code (modules).

 ## Data

 The project uses IBM's sample datasets for telecom customer churn, which include: